Higher Chow Cycles on an Abelian Surface and a non-Archimedean analogue of the Hodge-D-conjecture: Introduction

+\item $m=k, n=2k-1$, $k > 1$ and $X=Spec(\K)$ where $\K$ is a global or local field.
+This is an immediate consequence of the results of Quillen on the $K$-theory finite fields - as he showed that the higher $K$-groups of finite fields are finite.

-\item When $m=n=1$ and $\XX=\Spec(\OO)$ is the ring of integers of a global or local field, this follows from the finiteness of class number in the global case, and is trivially true in the local case. \item Mildenhall \cite{mild} and Flach \cite{flac} independently showed that this map is surjective in the case when $\XX$ is a self-product of elliptic curves over $\Q$ and $m=2, n=1$ and $p$ is any prime of good reduction.
-However, Mildenhall showed that $\Sigma_X$ is finite only when $X$ is a self product of CM elliptic curves.
-Finiteness of $\Sigma_X$ in general is still not known.
+\item $m=2$, $n=1$ and $X=E \times E$ where $E$ is an elliptic curve over $\Q$ and $p$ a prime of good reduction.
+Mildenhall \cite{mild} and Flach \cite{flac} independently showed that this map is surjective in this case.
+Mildenhall further showed that $\Sigma^{2,1}_X$ is finite when $E$ is a CM elliptic curve over $\Q$.
+Finiteness of $\Sigma^{2,1}_X$ in general is still not known.

+\item $m=2$, $n=1$ and $X=E_1 \times E_2$ where $E_1$ and $E_2$ are elliptic curves over a local field $\K_p$ with good reduction at $p$.
+Spiess \cite{spie} showed that this map is surjective in this case.

+\item $m=2$, $n=1$ and $X=E_1 \times E_2$ where $E_1$ and $E_2$ are elliptic curves over a local field $\K_p$ with bad semi-stable reduction at $p$.
+In \cite{sree2} we generalized Spiess' work to the case of semi-stable reduction.
+Here we had to use a semi-stable model $\XX$ of $E_1 \times E_2$

-\item Spiess \cite{spie} showed that this map is surjective in the case when $\XX$ is a product of two elliptic curves over the ring of integers of a local field of characteristic $p$ where $p$ is a prime of good reduction. \item In \cite{sree2} we showed that this is true for $\XX$ is a semi-stable model of a product of (non-isogenous) elliptic curves over a local field of characteristic $p$ where $p$ a prime of semi-stable reduction. \item When $n>1$ and $p$ a prime of good reduction this would be a consequence of a conjecture of Parshin and Soule which asserts that the higher Chow groups of a smooth projective variety over a finite field is torsion.
-In particular, in the cases when their conjecture is known, this conjecture follows. \item One can also formulate a function field variant of this conjecture - in fact this is used to formulate the Beilinson conjectures in that setup.
+\item When $n>1$ and $p$ a prime of good reduction this conjecture is a consequence of a conjecture of Parshin and Soul\'{e} which asserts that the higher Chow groups of a smooth projective variety over a finite field is torsion.
+In particular, in the cases when their conjecture is known, this conjecture follows.

+\item One can also formulate a function field variant of this conjecture - in fact this is used to formulate the Beilinson conjectures in that setup.
 A special case is discussed in \cite{sree3}.

+\item When $n=1$ it is sometimes the case that all the elements of $CH^{m-1}(\XX_p)$ are restrictions of elements of $CH^{m-1}(\XX)$ - for example when $X=\CP^k$.
+In these cases the conjecture is easily shown to the true as one can construct `decomposable' elements in $CH^m(X,1)$ coming from the product